 \parheader{Word-level Semantics Only} One of the major limitation of this work is not consider the phrase-level semantics in the study.

-\parheader{Encoder-only tasks} As a natural limitation of the semantical grouping method itself, it is not straightforward to apply the method to decoder-only models since it forbit predicting explicit subword at each decoding step.
-Thus only the encoder-only tasks are evaluated in this work.
+\parheader{Encoder-only Models} As a natural limitation of the semantical grouping method itself, it is not straightforward to extend the method to decoder-only models since it forbids predicting explicit subword at each decoding step.
+Thus only the encoder-only models and tasks are evaluated in this work.
 Further design and exploration would be required to apply the method to decoder-only models.

 \parheader{Results on Embedding Tasks} Results show that the embedding tasks are more sensitive to the semantical grouping compared to the classification tasks.
 More questions could be raised from the phenomenon:\ does it make embedding task a better evaluation metrics for the semantical grouping, or that simply the embedding task require more fine-grained understanding of the subword information?
-How much could be embedding benefit if the semantical grouping algorithm could be improved?
+How much could embeddings benefit if the semantical grouping algorithm could be improved?
 We believe that these are important questions to further understand effectiveness and {\it limitation} of this direction.
 Limited by the paper capacity, we leave them for future exploration.